anuragambuja/data-engineering-gcp/Machine-Learning/Generative AI.md

 	2. Prompt engineering: A prompt is a natural language request submitted to a model in order to receive a response.
 This involves crafting precise prompts to guide the model towards desired outputs.
 It refines results by understanding the factors that influence a model's responses.
 However, prompting is limited by the model's existing knowledge; it can't conjure information it hasn't learned.
-		- Zero-shot prompting is a method where the model is given a prompt that describes the task without additional examples.
+		- `Zero-shot prompting` is a method where the model is given a prompt that describes the task without additional examples.
 For example, if you want the LLM to answer a question, you just prompt "What is prompt design?"
-		- One-shot prompting is a method where the LLM is given a single example of the task that it is being asked to perform.
+		- `One-shot prompting` is a method where the LLM is given a single example of the task that it is being asked to perform.
 For example, if you want the LLM to write a poem, you might provide a single example poem.
-		- Few-shot prompting is a method where the model is given a small number of examples of the task that it is being asked to perform.
+		- `Few-shot prompting` is a method where the model is given a small number of examples of the task that it is being asked to perform.
-		- Role prompting: Role prompting is a technique used to guide the behavior of LLMs by assigning them a specific role or persona.
+		- `Role prompting`: Role prompting is a technique used to guide the behavior of LLMs by assigning them a specific role or persona.
 This can be anything from a business analyst or Shakespearean actor to a helpful customer service agent.
-		- Prompt chaining: Continuing a conversation with the AI, maintaining context.
+		- `Prompt chaining`: Continuing a conversation with the AI, maintaining context.
 Engaging in a back and forth conversation with the AI.
+		- `Reusing prompts`: Saving prompts as templates for repeated use.
+		- `Saved info`: Storing persistent information for all your Gemini interactions, avoiding repetition and potential inconsistencies.
+Storing specific information for the model to use consistently.
+		- `Gems`: Gems are personalized AI assistants within Gemini.
+They provide personalized responses tailored to specific instructions, streamline workflows like templates, prompts, and guided interactions.Gems are AI assistants that can process information and reason over complex ideas within the context of your chosen task.
+			- Gems can be tailored with specific instructions and information.
+This allows them to provide responses that are more relevant to your needs and preferences within that particular use case.
+			- Gems can help you streamline repetitive tasks by providing templates, prompts, or guided interactions.
+This can save you time and effort when working on familiar projects or activities.
+			- You can set the context for a Gem, like giving it background information or specific instructions.
+Then, you can start multiple chats with that Gem, each with its own focus and flow.
+These chats remain separate, so information from one won't spill over into another.
+It's like having different conversations with the same expert, each tailored to a specific purpose.

 	4. Fine-tuning: Pre-trained models are powerful, but they're designed for general purposes.
 Tuning helps them excel in specific areas.
 Tuning involves further training a pre-trained or foundation model on a new dataset specific to your task.
 This process adjusts the model's parameters, making it more specialized for your needs. e.g. Fine-tuning a translation model to translate between specific languages or domains.
 		<div align="center"> <img src="https://github.com/user-attachments/assets/add9336e-3404-442e-a359-bcc2d41d9b88" width="600" height="300"> </div>
 	5. Humans in the loop (HITL): HITL systems integrate human input and feedback directly into the ML process.